 Terms Offered: Fall

-In this course, Relay students will continue to strengthen their data literacy skills by learning to analyze summative assessment data to determine levels of student mastery and intervention needs and use diagnostic data to incorporate standards-aligned support for students with unfinished learning.
-Relay students will also spend time thinking about how students can apply math to meaningful real-world scenarios by incorporating mathematical modeling into their instruction that leverages students’ background knowledge, experiences, and cultural references.
-Through mathematical modeling, Relay students will be able to strengthen their routines for discourse and integration of technology.
-Throughout their work, Relay students will implement scaffolds and instructional techniques that support students in comprehending text, using mathematical vocabulary, and expressing their mathematical thinking.
+In this course, Relay students learn about mathematical modeling and plan for students to apply math to meaningful real-world scenarios by revising tasks so that they leverage students’ background knowledge, experiences, and cultural references in the mathematical modeling process.
+Through the implementation of mathematical modeling, Relay students will be able to strengthen their routines for discourse and integration of technology.
+Throughout this work, Relay students will plan for and implement scaffolds and instructional techniques that support students in comprehending text, expressing their mathematical thinking, and engaging in feedback and revision cycles.

 MATH-551: Understanding Concepts in Secondary Mathematics